Xenia Boodberg Lee

 Xenia Boodberg Lee (November 28, 1927 – September 27, 2004) was an American concert pianist, based in the San Francisco Bay Area.

 Early life

 Xenia Boodberg was born in Oakland, California, the only child of Peter A. Boodberg (1903-1972) and Elena (Helen) Boodberg (1896-1980).
-Her father was a Russian-born Baltic German linguistics scholar and professor of Oriental Languages at the University of California in Berkeley.
+Her father was a Russian-born Baltic German linguistics scholar and professor of Oriental Languages at the University of California, Berkeley.
 Her aunt Valentina A. Vernon recalled that her parents tried to raise her without speaking English as a small child, "only French and Russian".

 Xenia Boodberg was a creative child, publishing poems and stories in the Berkeley newspaper at age 8, and winning an essay contest on fire prevention from the Berkeley Lodge of Elks, also in 1936.
 She was performing at public events as a pianist before and into her early teens.
-She earned an associate in arts degree at the University of California in 1948.
+She earned an associate in arts degree at the University of California, Berkeley in 1948.
 She also studied with pianist Egon Petri at Mills College, and with pianist Adolph Baller.